 For more information on pet care and recommended accessories for your beloved pets, click here.

 A Soft Landing

-Also on the most basic level, make sure the place you rest at home, your bed and lounging area is comfortable and supportive.
+Also on the most basic level, make sure the place you rest at home, your bed, and lounging area are comfortable and supportive.
 Soft and cozy fabrics are a great idea.